 Dairy milk contains two primary proteins: casein (about 80%) and whey (about 20%).

 Whey concentrate and whey protein isolate are extracted when you separate dairy solids (casein) from the liquid (whey).
 This liquid is then spray dried into a powder and filtered.

-Isn’t as filtered and still contains some lactose (a fermentable sugar that can cause digestive upset for some people), plus other compounds.
-This one also doesn’t contain as much protein as the isolate.
+Whey protein concentrate (WPC) is less filtered than whey protein isolate and still contains some lactose (a fermentable sugar that has been known to cause digestive issues and bloating in some people).
+It also doesn’t contain as much protein as whey isolate.